DevHedronYT/GameDev/Python-Game-Dev/Stick-Dem/README.md

 ## About the Game:
 Ok, so your job, is to click on the little appearing icons and try to get the highest score in the given time.
-The is a mini-game made using Pygame and Python for Ludum Dare 47
+The is a mini-game made using Pygame and Python.
+It was made for Ludum Dare 47

 ## Downloading the Game:
 Download the .zip file. unzip it and extract all the items and then get the requirements and run the game